davidgrupp/Fuzzy-Logic-Sharp/README.md

 ### Features
 + Implements Center of Gravity and Middle of Maximum Defuzzification.
 + Implements a verity of membership functions.
-+ Easy to use syntac for creating system rules.
++ Easy to use syntax for creating system rules.
 + Simple design that allows for user extensibility.
 + Easy installation via [NuGet](https://www.nuget.org/packages/FLS/)